Coalesse

 Coalesse is a United States–based furniture company founded in 2008.
-It is a division of Steelcase and creates products with the goal of encouraging collaboration.
-Coalesse is headquartered in Grand Rapids, Michigan, with their design headquarters in San Francisco and their main showroom located in the Merchandise Mart in Chicago.
+It is a division of Steelcase and designs furniture for workplace and related environments.
+The company is headquartered in Grand Rapids, Michigan, with design operations in San Francisco.

-Company overview
+History and operations

 Coalesse launched in June 2008 at the NeoCon World's Trade Fair in Chicago.
-It is a combination of Steelcase's Brayton, Metro, and Vecta brands, but also includes pieces made by Carl Hansen & Son, Walter Knoll AG & Co., Viccarbe, and PP Mobler.
-Their original brand focus was on designing office and home furniture that appeals to what the company called “live/work lifestyles, but later shifted their focus away from creating home-oriented pieces toward creating more work-oriented pieces.”
+It was formed through the combination of Steelcase's Brayton, Metro, and Vecta brands, and has collaborated with manufacturers including Carl Hansen & Son, Walter Knoll AG & Co., Viccarbe, and PP Møbler.

+The brand initially focused on furniture designed for both residential and workplace settings, often described as "live/work" environments, and later shifted toward greater emphasis on workplace applications.

-In 2012, it was announced that Coalesse was planning to expand their business operations into Europe.
+In 2012, the company announced plans to expand its business operations into Europe.

+Coalesse operates as part of Steelcase's portfolio of brands focused on workplace design.